 Please note: Due to damage of the fragile alpine environment in the park, the horses will be reduced from about 15,000 to 3,000 by June 2027.
 After that date, they will be much harder to find within the park due to the smaller numbers.

-Next up on the wild horse bingo card is the Namib Desert in Namibia—talk about harsh living conditions.
+Next up on the wild horse bingo card is the Namib Desert in Namibia (talk about some harsh living conditions).
 This place makes “survival of the fittest” look like an understatement, yet the Namib horses still manage to strut their stuff across the arid landscape.

-These resilient beings are believed to be descendants of German cavalry horses—because why not throw a historical twist in the mix?
+These resilient beings are believed to be descendants of German cavalry horses.
+Why not throw a unique historical twist in the mix?

 The local mustangs, known as “potrillos,” roam freely across the park’s sprawling grasslands.
 They act like they’re the undisputed monarchs of the Andean highlands, completely unbothered by the colossal volcano looming in the backdrop.